Marijuana Detox And Treatment Centers In Quebec

 What is Marijuana?

-Marijuana comes from the cannabis sativa plant and other cannabis plants, and the leaves, stems, flowers, and seeds are consumed in various ways for medical and recreational reasons.
+Marijuana comes from the cannabis Sativa plant and other cannabis plants, and the leaves, stems, flowers, and seeds are consumed in various ways for medical and recreational reasons.
 There are over 100 hundred different cannabinoids in the cannabis plant, but the primary psychoactive component that makes it appealing for recreational use is Tetrahydrocannabinol or THC.
 Marijuana is one of the most commonly used drugs throughout Canada, and recent legalization has made the drug accessible to anyone of legal age in Quebec.
 Marijuana is consumed in many distinctive ways, and the most common method is smoking marijuana, as well as mixing it with food or baked goods, edible candies, making a tea, and now more recently using the drug in a vaporizer.
 Marijuana has a long history of use within Canada and in Quebec, and there is a variety of marijuana strains grown to produce different levels of THC and other cannabinoids that are used for medical reasons.
 Marijuana can become an addictive substance, and it is not uncommon for long-term users to become dependent on the drug.
 Heavy marijuana users will develop a dependency, which will require them to use the drug daily, however; marijuana withdrawals are not dangerous or life-threatening and stopping the drug can be done with the proper determination and help.
-Anyone in the province of Quebec who is struggling with an addiction to marijuana or a dependency on the drug can reach out to local and private drug treatment services and counseling programs.
+Anyone in the province of Quebec who is struggling with an addiction to marijuana or dependency on the drug can reach out to local and private drug treatment services and counseling programs.

 How does marijuana affect the brain?